Louis2123/Projects/Python Projects/5 Startup Funding Estimation/README.md

 # Startup Funding Estimation

-This project builds a machine learning model to analyze how startup funding is influenced by founding conditions such as market type, timing, and macroeconomic context.
-The goal is not to predict specific outcomes for individual companies but to understand broader patterns in investment behavior across the startup landscape.

-## Background

-Startup funding varies significantly across industries and economic periods.
-While early-stage evaluations often rely on financial records or founder networks, this project takes a structured data approach.
-By modeling historical startup and GDP data, we explore how factors available at founding time relate to total investment received.

-## Objective

-To develop a regression-based model that explains and simulates total startup funding using structured company and economic data.
-The model aims to support large-scale analysis of funding dynamics and provide insight into how structural factors influence investment outcomes.

-## Data

-- 28,000+ startups founded between 1995 and 2015
-- Fields include founding year, country, market category, funding history
-- Global GDP data added by founding year to reflect macroeconomic context

-## Method

-- Cleaned and filtered startup data, removing invalid and missing values
+This project analyzes how founding conditions influence the total investment startups receive.
+Using data from over 28,000 companies founded between 1995 and 2015, we built a regression model to capture relationships between funding amounts, market type, founding year, location, and global economic context.

+## What’s in the project

+- Cleaned startup-level data and merged it with annual global GDP
-- Constructed features such as company age, time to funding, and category count
+- Created features such as time to first funding, age at last funding, and number of categories
-- Merged annual GDP as an external variable
-- Applied log transformation to reduce skew in both features and target
+- Applied log transformation to reduce skew
-- Built a regression pipeline using scikit-learn tools for scaling and encoding
+- Built a regression pipeline with scaling, encoding, and cross-validation
-- Trained and evaluated four models: Linear Regression, Decision Tree, AdaBoost, and XGBoost
+- Trained and compared four models: Linear Regression, Decision Tree, AdaBoost, and XGBoost
-- Used 5-fold cross-validation and grid search for model tuning

-## Results

-- XGBoost performed best in both test accuracy and generalization
+- Selected XGBoost based on test performance

+## Key insights

-- Biotech companies received more investment on average due to higher capital needs
+- Biotech companies receive higher total funding due to capital intensity
-- Software startups were most common but had lower average funding
+- Software startups are most common but receive lower funding on average
-- Funding patterns generally followed global GDP until 2008, after which they diverged
+- Funding patterns followed global GDP before 2008, then diverged after the financial crisis

-## Application
+## Use cases

-This model helps identify structural factors that influence startup funding.
-It can support early-stage investment screening, market analysis, and policy research on entrepreneurial finance.
+The model supports early-stage investment screening, funding potential analysis, and startup ecosystem research.
+It offers a structured way to understand how timing, industry, and macro conditions shape long-term funding outcomes.

 ## Files

-- `startup_trend_analysis.ipynb`: Trend analysis and funding pattern exploration
+- **startup_trend_analysis.ipynb** – Explores startup trends and funding evolution
-- `funding_prediction_modeling.ipynb`: Feature engineering, modeling, and evaluation
+- **funding_prediction_modeling.ipynb** – Feature engineering, model training, and evaluation
-- `organisations.csv`: Cleaned startup data
+- **organisations.csv** – Cleaned startup dataset
-- `World_Gross domestic product.csv`: Global GDP data by year
+- **World_Gross domestic product.csv** – Global GDP data by year

-## Technologies
+## Tools

-Python, pandas, scikit-learn, XGBoost, matplotlib, seaborn, Jupyter Notebook
+Python, pandas, scikit-learn, XGBoost, matplotlib, seaborn